 As a result, a third place decider was up with NUbots vs the WF Wolves and Hamburg Bit-Bots team.
 After a nail-biting 0-0 game, the NUbots were prepared for a penalty shootout.
 Scoring the first goal, the robot decided they had done enough.
 The penalty shootout ended 1-0 to NUbots, making us third place in the teen-size humanoid competition!

 31 July 2017: The NUbots headed to Nagoya, Japan in July 2017 to again compete in the international Robocup competition.

 The NUbots team put up a fight in pursuit of the semi-finals against their challenging opponent ZJU Dancer.
 Unfortunately, NUbots were were bested to make game 5 their first loss of the main competition.
 Final result, ZJU Dancer 6-0 NUbots.

 Congratulations to the winner of the 2017 RoboCup, team Rhoban!

 2 July 2016: The NUbots travelled to Leipzeig, Germany in July 2016 to compete in the international Robocup competition.
 The team performed very well in the Humanoid KidSize league matches, however just fell short of the quarter finals.

 In the technical challenge, the NUbots placed 3rd with the best robot jump time of the day as well as good push recovery.
-The team are already making improvements for the next RoboCup competition, to be held in Nagoya, Japan in 2017.
 Read the full results.

 4 March 2015: The NUbots qualified to compete in the KidSize Humanoid League at RoboCup 2015 in Hefei, China.
 They were beaten by the champion team from Japan, who have won two years in a row.
 Read about the results here.